hapax/hapax.github.io/assets/mom-op.md

 $$

-Now, it just so happens we have a different expression for the energy of a photon, also suggested by Einstein in 1905 to [explain why](https://en.wikipedia.org/wiki/Photoelectric_effect) shining a light on a bit of metal releases electrons in a way that depends only on the colour of the light and not how bright it is.
+Now, it just so happens we have a different expression for the energy of a photon.
+This was also proposed by Einstein in 1905, to [explain why](https://en.wikipedia.org/wiki/Photoelectric_effect) shining a light on a bit of metal releases electrons only when the colour is blue enough.
-The answer: the light isn't interacting with electrons as a wave, but as a *particle*, with energy per particle given by
+Conceptually, light isn't interacting with electrons as a wave, but as a *particle* whose energy is determined by colour!
+The experimental results show that the energy per photon is given by

 $$
 E = hf,